cyclus/cyclus.github.com/source/arche/tutorial/state_var.rst

 .. code-block:: c++

-    #pragma cyclus var {'doc': 'Maximum amount of material that can be transfered in or out each time step', \
+    #pragma cyclus var { \
+      "doc": "Maximum amount of material that can be transfered in or out each time step", \
-                        'tooltip': 'Maximum amount of material that can be transfered in or out each time step', \
+      "tooltip": "Maximum amount of material that can be transfered in or out each time step", \
-                        'units': 'kg', \
+      "units": "kg", \
-                        'uilabel': 'Maximum Throughput'}
+      "uilabel": "Maximum Throughput" \
+    }
     double throughput;

-Now, we'll add variable for the minimum amount of time that material is stored and the maximum storage capacity.
+Now, we"ll add variable for the minimum amount of time that material is stored and the input/output commodity names.

 .. code-block:: c++

-    #pragma cyclus var {'doc': 'Minimum amount of time material must be stored', \
+    #pragma cyclus var { \
+      "doc": "Minimum amount of time material must be stored", \
-                        'tooltip': 'Minimum amount of time material must be stored', \
+      "tooltip": "Minimum amount of time material must be stored", \
-                        'units': 'months', \
+      "units": "months", \
-                        'uilabel': 'Storage Time'}
+      "uilabel": "Storage Time" \
+    }
     int storage_time;

+    #pragma cyclus var { \
+     "tooltip": "Storage input commodity", \
+     "doc": "Input commodity on which Storage requests material.", \
+     "uilabel": "Input Commodity", \
+     "uitype": "incommodity", \
+    }
+    std::string incommod;

-    #pragma cyclus var {'doc': 'Maximum storage capacity (including all material in the facility)', \
+    #pragma cyclus var { \
-                        'tooltip': 'Maximum storage capacity', \
-                        'uilabel': 'Maximum Storage Capacity'}
-    double capacity;
+     "tooltip": "Storage output commodity", \
+     "doc": "Output commodity on which Storage offers material.", \
+     "uilabel": "Output Commodity", \
+     "uitype": "outcommodity", \
+    }
+    std::string outcommod;

 Build and Install the Modified Module
 ---------------------------------------